 So, how amazing is the reproduction rate of the compost worms.
 Under the favourable conditions, it has been proven that Eisenia andrei population growth rate can follow an arithmetic-progression pattern every 3 month within a year such as 2, 4, 6, 8, 10 etc. In the laboratory with well maintained conditions, the population growth rate of the same species of compost worms can follow the geometric-progression pattern such as 2, 4, 8, 16, 32 etc.

 Basically, compost worms can double their population within 2 months under optimum conditions.
 A compost worm is always in symbiosis with the beneficial soil microbes in its intestine.
 They can process the organic waste as the same amount as their body weight per day.
 Approximately 1 – 2% of the organic waste will be transferred as compost worms biomass, and 20 – 25% of the organic waste will be transferred as worm castings or vermicompost.

-The gift from nature to compost worms can be used to process the large amount of organic wastes produced by human population.
+The gift from nature to compost worms can be used to process the large amount of organic wastes produced by the human population.
 The result will then become high quality compost termed worm castings or vermicompost to support the natural way of farming with less pesticides and chemical fertilizers.

 – Bintoro Gunadi